docker/docs/engine/swarm/swarm-mode.md

 own.
 For instance, in a cloud setup that spans different regions, hosts have both internal addresses for access within the region and external addresses that you use for access from outside that region.
-In this case, specify the external address with `--advertise-addr` so that the node can propagate that information to other nodes that subsequently connect to it.
+In this case, specify the external address with `--advertise-addr` so that the node can propogate that information to other nodes that subsequently connect to it.

 Refer to the `docker swarm init` [CLI reference](../reference/commandline/swarm_init.md)